CredentialEngine/credential-registry-ingest-examples/index.md

 successfully, the data will be published to the sandbox registry.
 For more information, see
 [Manually running a workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow)

+#### Testing locally

+If you desire, you may clone the code and set the environment variables of the inputs in an ignored `.env`

 ### Migrating to production